Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Computing the Similarity Transform

 \subsection{Recovering Partition-Level Belief Likelihoods and Transitions}

-The recovered similarity transform $P'$ formed by the eigenvectors of the random sum in Equation \ref{eqn:rand-sim-obs-sum}, but not the partition-level transitions.
+The recovered similarity transform $P'$ formed by the eigenvectors of the random sum in \cref{eqn:rand-sim-obs-sum}, but not the partition-level transitions.
 When the full-rank observability partition is nontrivial, the matrix $Q = P^{-1} P'$ is block-diagonal, with invertible blocks that correspond to states within the same partition (see Appendix \ref{sec:proof-recovery-up-to-block-diag} in supplemental material for a proof).
 This matrix $Q$ prevents us from using $P'$ as the similarity transform promised in Theorem \ref{thm:coarse-grain-marg-and-trans}.
-For example, when applying $P'$ as a similarity transform to the PSR vector $m_0$, a restriction to the subindices of the partition $S_1$ yields $[m_0 P']_{S_1} = [b_0^T P^{-1} P']_{S_1} = [b_0^T]_{S_1} Q_1$, so the sum of the entries is not a proper likelihood, violating Eq. \ref{eqn:sum_psr_vec_parts} of Theorem~\ref{thm:coarse-grain-marg-and-trans}.
+For example, when applying $P'$ as a similarity transform to the PSR vector $m_0$, a restriction to the subindices of the partition $S_1$ yields $[m_0 P']_{S_1} = [b_0^T P^{-1} P']_{S_1} = [b_0^T]_{S_1} Q_1$, so the sum of the entries is not a proper likelihood, violating \cref{eqn:sum_psr_vec_parts} of Theorem~\ref{thm:coarse-grain-marg-and-trans}.

 To recover partition-level likelihoods and transitions, we look to the final vector of the linear PSR after applying the transform $P'$, e.g. $P m_0 = P'^{-1} P \mathbf{1}$.
 Intuitively, by applying $\diag(P m_0)$ as a similarity transform, we transform the final vector back to $\mathbf{1}$, recapturing a marginalization of the latent state variable.
 To avoid scenarios where $P'^{-1} m_0$ has entries of zero, we perform a pre-processing step by multiplying the system with a random block-diagonal rotation matrix $R$, whose blocks correspond to the full-rank observability partition.
-We take the transform $\diag(R P'^{-1} m_\infty) R P'^{-1}$ as the similarity transform $\tilde P$ that satisfies Theorem \ref{thm:coarse-grain-marg-and-trans} (see Appendix \ref{sec:appendix-proof-main-result} in the supplemental material for the proof of correctness and discussion of runtime).
+We take the transform $\diag(R P'^{-1} m_\infty) R P'^{-1}$ as the similarity transform $\tilde P$ that satisfies Theorem \ref{thm:coarse-grain-marg-and-trans} (see Appendix \ref{sec:appendix-proof-main-result} for the proof of correctness and runtime).